Interview Questions About Why You Want to Change Jobs

 Frame your move as a path to advancing your career without disparaging your current job.
 One way to do this is to reference the aspects of the new job which appear to carry more responsibility.
-Even if the new job doesn't have a higher status, you could mention that you believe it would provide a springboard for future career advancement down the road (after you have spent appropriate time in your initial new job with the employer and have mastered it).
+Even if the new job doesn't have a higher status, you could mention that you believe it would provide a springboard for career advancement down the road - after you have spent appropriate time in your initial job with the employer and have mastered it.

-You might also comment that you feel that the job you’re applying for seems more aligned with your long-term career goals (which you should be prepared to list).
+You might also comment that you feel that the job you’re applying for seems more aligned with your long-term career goals, which you should be prepared to discuss.

 Incorporate some positive reflections upon rewarding relationships with supervisors, co-workers and clients, whenever feasible.
 You might describe opportunities they gave you for career development, or discuss a particularly rewarding experience you had with a client.

 Consider giving an external reason for leaving.
 You might refer to factors such as relocating to a more urban area or looking for a job that is closer to home.
-But be sure that it is clear that this is not the primary reason that you are applying for a job at the organization.
+But, be clear that this is not the primary reason that you are applying for a job at the organization, just an additional factor that contributed to your interest in the position.
 The primary emphasis should always be placed upon the fit of the job itself.
-Perhaps you can explain that you are seeking to take your career in a different direction or use your skills in a new way, and this position offers opportunities your old company was unable to provide.
+Perhaps you can explain that you are seeking to take your career in a different direction or use your skills in a new way, and this position offers an atmosphere your old company was unable to provide.